Langston Hughes: Political views

 Hughes was drawn to Communism as an alternative to a segregated America.
 Many of his lesser-known political writings have been collected in two volumes published by the University of Missouri Press and reflect his attraction to Communism.
 An example is the poem "A New Song".

 In 1932, Hughes became part of a group of black people who went to the Soviet Union to make a film depicting the plight of African Americans in the United States.
+Hughes was hired to write the English dialogue for the film.
 The film was never made, but Hughes was given the opportunity to travel extensively through the Soviet Union and to the Soviet-controlled regions in Central Asia, the latter parts usually closed to Westerners.
 While there, he met Robert Robinson, an African American living in Moscow and unable to leave.
 In Turkmenistan, Hughes met and befriended the Hungarian author Arthur Koestler, then a Communist who was given permission to travel there.

 As later noted in Koestler's autobiography, Hughes, together with some forty other Black Americans, had originally been invited to the Soviet Union to produce a Soviet film on "Negro Life", but the Soviets dropped the film idea because of their 1933 success in getting the US to recognize the Soviet Union and establish an embassy in Moscow.
 This entailed a toning down of Soviet propaganda on racial segregation in America.
-Hughes and his fellow Blacks were not informed of the reasons for the cancelling, but he and Koestler worked it out for themselves.
+Hughes and his fellow Blacks were not informed of the reasons for the cancellation, but he and Koestler worked it out for themselves.

 Hughes also managed to travel to China, Japan, and Korea before returning to the States.

 Hughes's poetry was frequently published in the CPUSA newspaper and he was involved in initiatives supported by Communist organizations, such as the drive to free the Scottsboro Boys.
 Partly as a show of support for the Republican faction during the Spanish Civil War, in 1937 Hughes traveled to Spain as a correspondent for the Baltimore Afro-American and other various African-American newspapers.
 In August 1937, he broadcast live from Madrid alongside Harry Haywood and Walter Benjamin Garland.
 When Hughes was in Spain a Spanish Republican cultural magazine, El Mono Azul, featured Spanish translations of his poems.
-In November 1937 Hughes departed Spain for which El Mono Azul published a brief farewell message entitled “el gran poeta de raza negra” (“the great poet of the black race”).
+On 29 August 1937, Hughes wrote a poem titled Roar, China! which called for China's resistance to the full-scale invasion which Japan had launched less than two months earlier.
+Hughes used China as a metonym for the "global colour line."
+According to academic Gao Yunxiang, Hughes's poem was integral to the global circulation of Roar, China! as an artistic theme.
+In November 1937, Hughes departed Spain for which El Mono Azul published a brief farewell message entitled "el gran poeta de raza negra" ("the great poet of the black race").